-This post is the 2nd in a series of five.
+This post is the 2nd in a series of six.
 Other posts can be accessed from the Readables menu tab.

 Today I continue my in-depth review of MAF training with a look back at how it went for me in the summer of 2014.
 In part 1 of this series, I explained most people promote the Maffetone Method as low heart-training, but it’s actually a holistic system including re-evaluating your diet by taking a two week break from refined carbohydrates.
 I too was in the heretic camp and went with the low heart-rate training only.
 I didn’t change my diet or try any of the other things Dr Phil Maffetone recommends, partly because if I gave up carbs I wouldn’t have anything left to eat.
 I read a copy of his book while I was doing the training and was trying to make sense of it as I was going along.